pre-conference day

 Joanna Wardlaw, University of Edinburgh (UK)

-VASCOG DINNER AND PARTY
+WELCOME RECEPTION AND VASCOG DINNER AND PARTY

 Location: Harbour Hotel, Southampton